Should I Buy Pre Seasoned Cast Iron?

 Why Does My Cast Iron Get Sticky?

-Cast-iron will become sticky if you have used too much oil when cooking.
-The oil needs heat to effectively build up a natural barrier.
+Cast iron will become sticky if you have used too much oil when cooking.
+The oil needs heat to build up a natural barrier effectively.

 This sticky residue is usually noticeable as the cast iron becomes cold.

-Set your oven to 400-500 degrees Fahrenheit and invert the pan (on a tray or aluminum foil) on the self and burn the oil off – for about an hour.
+Set your oven to 400-500 degrees Fahrenheit, invert the pan (on a tray or aluminum foil), and burn the oil off – for about an hour.

 Check the surface when the iron is cooled – you can repeat if the surface is still sticky or tacky.